Cal009/Healthy-Mind-Healthy-Life/README.md

 * I used <https://fontawesome.com/> to get icons for social media links in my footer.
 * I then used the code institute form dump as a reply for the completion of the form.
 * Images used were from <https://www.pexels.com/>
+* https://fonts.google.com/ was used to thange the fonts within my page.